Terms & Conditions EMEA / APAC

 General Terms and Conditions for the Supply of Products

-Applicable for all contracts closed with Swissbit AG, Swissbit Germany GmbH and Swissbit Japan Inc.
+Applicable for all contracts closed with Swissbit AG, Swissbit Germany AG and Swissbit Japan Inc.

 1.1 The present Terms and Conditions shall be binding for all sales of Goods by Seller if they have been declared applicable either in the Seller’s tender, product/price list, or in the Seller’s order confirmation.
 Terms and conditions of the Buyer that diverge from the following Terms and Conditions shall not be binding unless and only to the extent they have been expressly accepted by Seller in writing.